DallanQ/lotr_duel_for_middle_earth/PlayersAid.md

 (image of a fortress icon with a red X on it)  Remove 1 enemy Fortress from any region and return it to your opponent.

-(image of a yellow circle)) The Sauron player immediately wins the game.
+(image of a yellow circle) The Sauron player immediately wins the game.

-(image of a vulcano) The Fellowship of the Ring player immediately wins the game.
+(image of a volcano) The Fellowship of the Ring player immediately wins the game.

 ## LANDMARK EFFECTS (page 1)

-### BARAD-DUR (page 1)
+### BARAD-DÛR(page 1)

-(image of a fortress with an arrow pointing right to a brown region banner for Mordor and a stack of cards with an arror pointing to a card with a red X on it.)
+(image of a fortress with an arrow pointing right to a brown region banner for Mordor and a stack of cards with an arrow pointing to a card with a red X on it.)
 Place 1 Fortress in **Mordor**.
 Take all the cards in the discard, secretly choose 1, and play it for free.

 ### BREE (page 1)